Nodeocrat/room-samples/README.md

 With experience in banking software and big-data, real-time analytics software and a number of personal projects, I have solid experience of working with different types of software in different programming languages on both a macro and micro scale across the full stack and software lifecycle.
 I have worked with plenty of well designed and badly designed software so have a thorough appreciation of the importance of good software design and the trade-offs between complexity, time constraints and future maintenance/enhancements.
 Also being from a heavy maths background, algorithms and cunning solutions to difficult problems are one of my specialties.

+#technologies I am proficient with:
+Node.js, JavaScript (ES-2016), C++, MongoDB, Linux, AWS, HTML + CSS + Bootstrap, Nginx, Express.js, Npm, Git.

+#other technologies i have worked with (at an intermediate level):
+Java, Dart, PostgreSQL/SQL, AngularJS 2.0, React.js (currently learning)

 #looking for
-I am looking for contract work around London.
-The technologies/programming languages I have worked with and consider myself to be proficient in are: Node.js, JavaScript (ES6), C++, Java, Dart, MongoDB, PostgreSQL/SQL, Linux, AWS, HTML + CSS + Bootstrap, Nginx, Express.js, Npm, Git.
-I have also used Angular, and am currently learning ReactJS.
+I am currently looking for contract work around London.
+[STATE TECHNOLOGIES I AM PROFICIENT/INTERMEDIATE WITH]

 NOTE: Make brief summary for each too, and date worked there for the 'thumbnail', and provide a dropdown with ReactJS.

 #Job/experience
 #Software Developer at Ancoa
+***brief:*** February 2015 - May 2016; full-stackMarket-surveillance
+***Key technologies used:*** C++, Qt framework, Dart, AngularDart [has many similarities to both angularJS 1 and 2], Linux, Git, PostgreSQL.
-Ancoa provides a platform which detects anomalies and suspicious behaviour in securities markets such as stock markets.
+***description:*** Ancoa provides a platform which detects anomalies and suspicious behaviour in securities markets such as stock markets.
 It could handle big-data in real-time, as some clients could have tens of millions of data entries streaming through per day.
 I contributed to all area's of the system; data-handling, development of algorithms to detect suspicious behaviour, data-integration, database management, desktop and web front-end, improvement of the build-system on Linux, Ancoa's APIs for clients, and some client-facing tasks and attendance of fintech events.
-Key technologies used: C++, Qt framework, Dart, AngularDart [has many similarities to both angularJS 1 and 2], Linux, Git, PostgreSQL.

 #Graduate Developer at Sword APAK
-Position involves working closely with Business Analysts to enhance and develop features for the Aurius banking system; a banking system used by smaller banks which combines all systems of traditional banking platforms into one agile system.
+Position involved working closely with Business Analysts to enhance and develop features for the Aurius banking system; a banking system used by smaller banks which combines all systems of traditional banking platforms into one agile system.
 Key technologies used: C++, .NET framework, SQL Server.

 #Final year dissertation software (nodeocrat.com/blog/apalg)